 What Is Cloud Gaming?

 While these services are still working towards that ultimate goal, they’ve at least proved that the idea is viable enough to deliver a quality experience.
-In fact, with Cyberpunk 2077 having an extremely rough launch on the PS4 and Xbox One consoles, the general consensus is that the best way for most people to play it is through Google Stadia.
+In fact, with Cyberpunk 2077 having an extremely rough launch on the PS4 and Xbox One consoles, the consensus is that the best way for most people to play it is through Google Stadia.
 That said, there are inevitably some tradeoffs to consider.

 1. NVIDIA GeForce Now